colinyjchung/darkdragons/content/post/octomasses-make-me-hurl.md

 After a lot of resistance, the entire party finally accepts that paying and feeding hench people is part of adventuring life.
 And they head over to the Gold Rilk, a tavern where misfits, rogues and scoundrels can be hired.
 Aranna hires a laborer with a limp named Hemdan who chews loudly.
 Purple Nurple finds a skilled archer named Elyssa.
 Emma hires a light footman named Somme.
 Orlan finds a ship-loving footman named Beegull and a wiry archer by the moniker of Adele. _(At this point, Purple Nurple leaves IRL for a soccer game, and Veleris's PC takes over)._

 And with their crew in place, they're off to cross the Inner Sea.
 Beegull, finds them passage for 3gp per head, a bargain from the usual 5gp.
 Fortunately, their journey is uneventful.
-They party makes a stopover in Kvarch Nar.
-And from there they hike up following the Mangrishik river to Mlurg Nar.
+The party makes a stopover in Kvarch Nar.
+And from there, they hike... following the Mangrishik river to Mlurg Nar.

 Mlurg Nar is usually a busy and somewhat lawless mining town.
 But with the recent disappearances of prospectors, townsfolk and miners... it is noticeably less so.

 #### Spoilers Ahead for Joseph Goodman's "The People of the Pit" (DCC)

-In Mlurg Nar, and unlike previous adventures, the party takes the time to research.
+In Mlurg Nar, (and unlike previous adventures), the party takes the time to research.
 Emma accosts a stranger on the street.
 The man is frightened and tells her to talk to the duke.
 Emma attempts to harass another random person, bumps into a bespectacled man - an armful of scrolls and papers.
 He tells her of Mlurg Nar's dark secret -- how for centuries, they have sacrificed virgins to the "pit-beast" up North.
 It was a solution thought of by an order of knight-priests.
 And the devil's bargain worked.
-Every decade, a few inhumane sacrifices, and ten years of peace.
+Every decade, a few inhumane sacrifices meant another ten years of peace.

 But nine years ago, the townsfolk chased off the order of knight-priests.
-This generation refused to follow this barbaric ritual.
+The new generation refused to follow this barbaric ritual.
 The knight-priests escaped into the pit, and the townsfolk forgot about them.
 But then -- tentacles around the pit began to seize woodsman and hunters.
 People vanished.
 And reports of grey-robed men sneaking about reached the town.

 Of course, the Duke of Mlurg Nar saw this coming.
-Refusing to go back to the old ways of sacrificing, he puts up a 10,000gp bounty for whoever can kill the Pit Beast.
+Refusing to revert to the old ways of blood sacrifice, he puts up a 10,000gp bounty for whoever can kill the Pit Beast.

 And with that, the archivist walks away.
 Aranna feels they need more information still.
 They head over to the Ilrusk Bough, a raucous tavern where the cellar holds a pit arena ran by the duke... where bare-fisted brawlers, bear-baiting and dog fights occur.
 The Snack Club sends Orlan and Purple Nurple down to talk with the Duke.
 The Duke is annoyed by the adventurers.
 He's seen many "heroes" come and go already.
 Few have come back alive.
 With the 10,000gp reward, he believes he's done all that he can already.